 Give your commission rebate back to seller

-Buying with Trelora gives you a unique advantage because we split our buyers’ agent commission with our buyer 50/50, and so you’ll have an average of $7,500 in commission refund to play with.
+Buying with Trelora gives you a unique advantage because we split our buyers’ agent commission with our buyer 50/50, up to $6,000 cash back!
 You can use that refund to furnish your new house or cover closing costs, but if you really want to win a multiple offer scenario, consider making your offer stand out by offering to give some of this back to the seller.
 Sometimes that 1.4% (or however much you decide to offer) of the purchase price can be the difference between purchasing your dream home and missing out on it altogether.

 If you aren’t sure whether it’s a good time to buy, Trelora’s agents are happy to help you.
 Sign up for our mailing list to get monthly updates on the state of your market.
 Or, reach out to a Trelora agent to find out the best time to buy a home!